Want to write a CV that's interesting and professional? Here's how.

 Writing a strong CV can be a frustrating process.
 If you are new to the international job market or writing your CV for the first time, this guide will help you understand how to write a CV, and what you'll need to do to write one that will stand out in today's competitive job market.

 A CV is your personal marketing document, designed to sell your skills and experience to prospective employers.
 It is similar to a resume, in that it covers a summary of yourself, your employment history and your qualifications.
 However, CVs go into more detail and can extend beyond the two-page limit associated with resumes.

 Is your CV ready for the job market?
 Find out with a free CV review.

 There is no one way to format a CV, and the structure is quite flexible depending on where you are in your career.
 However, there are some essential components regardless of your industry or position:

 Name and contact information

 List your employment history in reverse-chronological order.
-For each position, detail your employment dates, your job title, and the company.
-Then, write a one-line summary of the role, followed by bullet points that cover your key responsibilities, skills, and achievement.
+For each position, detail your employment dates, your job title and the company.
+Then, write a one-line summary of the role, followed by bullet points that cover your key responsibilities, skills and achievements.
 Support your claims with powerful verbs and quantifiable evidence to show employers the value you can bring to the table.